Best Automated Network Diagram Tool (2026): 13 Compared

 Dedicated Diagram Tools

-These exist specifically to discover and map networks.
+These exist specifically to discover and map networks or the applications running on them.
 Not monitoring platforms.
 No alerting, no traffic analysis, no config backup.
-Their entire purpose is producing accurate network diagrams.
+Their entire purpose is producing accurate diagrams.

 SolarWinds Network Topology Mapper

 Best for organizations that need compliance-ready Visio exports.
-NTM is the most widely-recommended automated network diagram tool — it scans your network and generates topology diagrams exportable to Visio, PDF, and PNG.
+NTM scans your network and generates topology diagrams exportable to Visio, PDF, and PNG.
+It is a standalone Windows application, separate from the SolarWinds Observability platform.

 Best for: Enterprise teams that standardize on Microsoft tools and need Visio-native network diagram exports

-Discovery: SNMP, WMI, CDP, ICMP.
+Discovery: SNMP, WMI, CDP, LLDP, ICMP.
 Scan-on-demand (not continuous).
 Supports scheduled scans.
+Also discovers VMware and Hyper-V environments.

 Diagrams: Multiple diagram types from a single scan (Layer 2, Layer 3, physical).
-Exports to Visio format.
+Exports to Visio with auto-populated SmartShapes.
 Auto-layout with manual override.

 Where it fits: Enterprise teams that need compliance-ready documentation with Visio exports.
 The Visio export alone makes it the default choice in organizations that standardize on Microsoft tools.